Humans are pack animals. Sociology will help you understand the pack.

 Imagine participating in interesting conversations led by engaging professors who’ve already done what you dream of doing.
 You’ll be in a small class — the average class size is approximately 12 students — with professors who know your name, care about your success and provide advice as you pursue your academic and career goals.

-Professor of SociologyFull Biography
+Associate Professor of Criminology and Criminal JusticeFull Biography

-Assistant Professor Criminal JusticeFull Biography
+Assistant Professor of Criminology and Criminal JusticeFull Biography

 Make studying abroad the highlight of your college experience!
 Whether you go for a year, a semester, or just a few weeks.
 You will never forget learning in another culture!
 The Center for International Programs is here to help you plan your study abroad experience.
 Start your planning early to ensure the courses you complete abroad count toward your degree and you graduate on time.